Telnet: Interpret As Command

 All data octets except 0xff are transmitted over Telnet as is.

 (0xff, or 255 in decimal, is the IAC byte (Interpret As Command) which signals that the next byte is a telnet command.
 The command to insert 0xff into the stream is 0xff, so 0xff must be escaped by doubling it when sending data over the telnet protocol.)

-Telnet options
+Options

-Telnet also has a variety of options that terminals implementing Telnet should support.
+Telnet has a variety of options that terminals implementing Telnet should support.